Kequc/knex-stringcase/README.md

 ## Contribute

 Sure!
-Except for typescript definitions and anything with a dependency.
+Except for anything with a dependency.